viamrobotics/docs/docs/appendix/contributing.md

   Paragraphs containing explanation.
 Add imagery as needed.

-  (possibly more Subconcept sections)
+  Possibly more Subconcept sections.

   ### Do x with subconcept (optional)

-  Information for what to do with the concept (possibly linking to how-tos or containing how-tos).
+  Information on potential ways to apply the concept (possibly linking to how-tos or containing how-tos).

   ## Next Steps